-- 1) The size of n-grams (n) is 5.
-In other words, all possible 5-grams are created for string representations. - 2) All these four similarity measures are taken into account: Cosine, Dice, Jaccard, Overlap. - 3) The similarity threshold is set to 0.95.
-While maintaining a high degree of accuracy (since it is close to 1.0) this value prevents the recommender from trivially doing exact string matching which is in contrast to our core idea of approximate string matching in order to handle spelling errors and different writing forms.
+- 2) All these four similarity measures are taken into account: Cosine, Dice, Jaccard, Overlap. - 3) The similarity threshold is set to 0.95.
+While maintaining a high degree of accuracy (since it is close to 1.0) this value prevents the recommender from trivially doing exact string matching, which is in contrast to our core idea of approximate string matching in order to handle spelling errors and different writing forms.